dcelaj/exercise-game-builder/README.md

 The source folder contains:

 - **app.py**, the main file, it includes GUI elements, event loop, and calls functions from the levels file to start an exercise set.
 You'd only need to edit in buttons here if you plan to use this youself.
+- **enumoptions.py** just contains some enums for more readable options.
 - **levels.py**, this file contains the levels and is the file you'll probably be adding to most heavily if you're using this for a custom game.
 It references the poseestim and helpers files to construct the actual gameplay in a level.
     - To make a level, you'll want to write the function for the game logic, and slightly edit the starter function (designed to be called from the main GUI and start both the pose estimation thread and the thread for the aforementioned game logic).
     - The game logic thread will access info from the pose estim thread and use helper functions to react to what the player does - really sending messages to the main GUI thread to show the visuals reacting to the player's actions.